antoni909/README.md/CF201/read-07.md

 ## Do you wish to exit to the homepage? click on the following link to head back to the [homepage](../README.md)

 ## Or do you want to go to the [top of the page?](#Reading-07)

+### Domain Modeling Notes

+What is it?
+create concept model that a solution to ONE problem
+Describes:
+Various entities and entity attributes/behaviors Constraints to Problem Domain
+Essentially this is Object-Oriented model
+Object Oriented model
+Entity stores data ---> properties
+Entity encapsulates behavior → methods
+Define Constructor Function & Initialize Properties Build ‘self-contained’ Objects
+With same attributes and behaviors
+This way, if algorithm changes you only have to make small changes

+Example EpicFailVideo Constructor FUNCTION var EpicFailVideo = function(epicRating, hasAnimals) {
+    this.epicRating = epicRating;
+    this.hasAnimals = hasAnimals;
+} //parameters stored inside this.epicRating, this.hasAnimals
+var parkourFail = new EpicFailVideo(7, false);
+var corgiFail = new EpicFailVideo(4, true);
+//when function called: parameters are stored in this.epicRating and this.hasAnimals
+//Data must be stored inside this.x to ensure other objects can access data console.log(parkourFail);
+console.log(corgiFail);
+// result
+EpicFailVideo {epicRating: 7, hasAnimals: false}
+epicRating: 7
+hasAnimals: false
+EpicFailVideo {epicRating: 4, hasAnimals: true}
+epicRating: 4
+hasAnimals: true
+Key understanding:
+the new keyword instantiates = creates an object constructor function initializes properties inside that object using this object stored in a var for later/subsequent use Generate random numbers random number models random user behavior
+Prototype = an object’s stunt double..like a substitute for original object Methods can be added to constructor function prototype How Objects Find Methods:
+Object asked to run a method → object cannot find method in own set of methods → object searches Prototypes methods →
+Object finds methods in Prototype →
+Object calls method and passes argument → the method called runs and returns
+When prototypes are shared among 2 or more objects, those objects execute the same code when that method is called from the prototype so shared code → prog consume < mem → good for all types device
+In Summary:
+When modeling ONE entity build self-contained objects with same attributes/behaviors → Model attributes with Constructor Function that define + initialize properties → Model behavior with one-task oriented methods → create instances with new keyword + call to constructor function → store that new object in a var to access its properties/methods from ‘outside’ → use this  var within methods to access object’s properties/methods from inside